mocamircea/sygon-token/README.md

   <b>Splitters</b><br/>
   A splitter associates an address with a split schema.
 A split schema defines a set of transfer destinations with weights.
 This mechanism allows at least two contributors to get monetized for their contributions.<br/><br/>
   The contributor that creates the splitter is called primary and the second one is called secondary contributor.
-The secondary contributor can furhter configure the splitter by managing other 5 contributors at choice.
-When an amount of tokens is received by a splitter, the transfered amounts are calculated based on the split weights defined in the splitter.<br/></br>
+The secondary contributor can furhter configure the splitter by managing other 5 contributors at choice. <br/><br/>

+  Any amount of tokens sent to a splitter is automatically distributed among the destinations defined in the split schema.<br/></br>
   Splitter structure <br/>
   <table>
   <tr><td>Primary</td><td>Secondary</td><td>Managed1</td><td>Managed2</td><td>Managed3</td><td>Managed4</td><td>Managed5</td></tr>